How to hang prepasted wallpaper in a guest bedroom closet. An easy project to do in less than 2 hours.

 We also added electric in this space for a light (you can find the one I bought, here).

 Most older homes don't have lights in the closets so I wanted to be sure we added one in here.

 It probably isn't totally necessary, since it's such a small space, but it wasn't a big deal to add it while we were building.

 This weekend we'll finish the quarter round, add shelving and a rod.

 It's a small space, for sure, but I should be able to store some of my shoes and hanging clothes.
-It’s certainly better than hanging them in a bag in the basement, where they’ve been ever since we started.
+A small closet is definitely better than no closet.

 My final thoughts on wallpaper(?)